rwynn/monstache-site/src/config.md

 like to copy.
 Monstache will perform reads directly from the given set of db.collection and sync them to Elasticsearch.

 !!! note
 	This option may be passed on the command line as ./monstache --direct-read-namespace test.foo --direct-read-namespace test.bar

+	If specified as an environment variable the value should be namespaces separated only by the `env-delimiter` which defaults to a comma.
+E.g. MONSTACHE_DIRECT_READ_NS=test.foo,test.bar

 !!! warning
 	When direct reads are enabled Monstache still processes change events while the direct reads are being performed.
 It does